Ovintiv (NYSE:OVV) PT Raised to $28.00

-Ovintiv (NYSE:OVV) had its price objective increased by investment analysts at Citigroup from $18.00 to $28.00 in a research report issued to clients and investors on Tuesday, The Fly reports.
-Citigroup’s price objective suggests a potential upside of 15.75% from the company’s current price.
+Ovintiv (NYSE:OVV) had its target price increased by equities research analysts at Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell from $18.00 to $28.00 in a report issued on Tuesday, Stock Target Advisor reports.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell’s target price indicates a potential upside of 18.09% from the company’s previous close.

-Other equities research analysts have also recently issued research reports about the company.
-Zacks Investment Research raised Ovintiv from a “hold” rating to a “buy” rating and set a $15.00 price target for the company in a report on Tuesday, December 29th.
-Barclays increased their price target on Ovintiv from $13.00 to $17.00 and gave the company an “underweight” rating in a report on Thursday, January 14th.
-Morgan Stanley increased their price target on Ovintiv from $17.00 to $32.00 and gave the company an “equal weight” rating in a report on Wednesday, March 17th.
-Bank of America increased their price target on Ovintiv from $14.00 to $16.50 and gave the company a “buy” rating in a report on Wednesday, November 25th.
-Finally, CIBC raised Ovintiv from an “underperform” rating to a “neutral” rating and increased their price target for the company from $12.00 to $19.00 in a report on Wednesday, December 16th.
-Two analysts have rated the stock with a sell rating, ten have given a hold rating and seven have issued a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus target price of $19.66.
+OVV has been the subject of several other research reports.
+Citigroup increased their target price on shares of Ovintiv from $18.00 to $28.00 in a research note on Tuesday.
+Royal Bank of Canada increased their price target on shares of Ovintiv from $18.00 to $23.00 and gave the stock a “sector perform” rating in a report on Thursday, February 25th.
+Bank of America increased their price target on shares of Ovintiv from $14.00 to $16.50 and gave the stock a “buy” rating in a report on Wednesday, November 25th.
+Raymond James increased their price target on shares of Ovintiv from $21.00 to $30.00 and gave the stock a “market perform” rating in a report on Wednesday, March 17th.
+Finally, TD Securities increased their price target on shares of Ovintiv from $18.50 to $24.00 and gave the stock a “hold” rating in a report on Thursday, February 18th.
+Two equities research analysts have rated the stock with a sell rating, ten have assigned a hold rating and seven have given a buy rating to the stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $20.08.

-Large investors have recently added to or reduced their stakes in the stock.
-Cribstone Capital Management LLC boosted its holdings in Ovintiv by 85.9% in the second quarter.
-Cribstone Capital Management LLC now owns 4,913 shares of the company’s stock valued at $25,000 after purchasing an additional 2,270 shares during the period.
-Shine Investment Advisory Services Inc. purchased a new position in Ovintiv in the first quarter valued at $26,000.
-Lee Financial Co purchased a new position in Ovintiv in the first quarter valued at $26,000.
-American Research & Management Co. purchased a new position in Ovintiv in the first quarter valued at $27,000.
-Finally, CWM LLC boosted its holdings in Ovintiv by 193.5% in the second quarter.
-CWM LLC now owns 5,268 shares of the company’s stock valued at $27,000 after purchasing an additional 3,473 shares during the period.
-Hedge funds and other institutional investors own 70.04% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+Los Angeles Capital Management LLC purchased a new position in shares of Ovintiv during the 4th quarter worth approximately $192,000.
+Dimensional Fund Advisors LP increased its stake in shares of Ovintiv by 1.3% during the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,569,711 shares of the company’s stock worth $22,542,000 after purchasing an additional 19,844 shares in the last quarter.
+Norges Bank purchased a new position in shares of Ovintiv during the 4th quarter worth approximately $1,584,000.
+Alyeska Investment Group L.P. purchased a new position in shares of Ovintiv during the 4th quarter worth approximately $12,328,000.
+Finally, Truist Financial Corp boosted its position in Ovintiv by 70.0% during the fourth quarter.
+Truist Financial Corp now owns 23,847 shares of the company’s stock worth $343,000 after acquiring an additional 9,817 shares during the last quarter.
+70.04% of the stock is owned by institutional investors and hedge funds.

 About Ovintiv